shammur/arabic_offensive_language_detection/README.md

 # Arabic Offensive Language Detection model from social media posts/comments.
-This is a release includes model for offensive language detection for Arabic social media posts, trained using comments from different online platforms and tweets.
+This release includes model for offensive language detection for Arabic social media posts, trained using comments from different online platforms and tweets.

-The model use a traditional SVM designed using character ngrams.
-The motivation for using Support Vector model is to handle the skewneess present in the dataset (see Table 1, for more details).
-The model is evaluated using:
-* 5-fold cross validation for evaluating in-domain data performance
-* Official dev set for OSACT Offensive Language detection competition
-* Other available dataset :
+## Data Annotation

 To train the model, we annotated ~5000 amount of data consists of 2 categories: offensive (OFF) and not offensive (NOT_OFF).
 The contents are collected from the following sources: